 In this post, I’ll take through the five of the best Inca ruins along the Inca Trail in Peru, including which day you’ll see them if you do the Classic 4-day route, plus Machu Picchu itself.

-Maybe it will inspire you to consider the trek one day when the world opens up again… And if not, well, everyone’s allowed some armchair travel, aren’t they?
+Maybe it will inspire you to consider the trek one day… And if not, well, everyone’s allowed some armchair travel, aren’t they?

 This is the first and the most impressive Inca site you’ll see on day 1 (I think there was one other smaller site right after this one, and that was it for the first day).
 You’ll come across a viewpoint looking out towards Patallacta after about 6km from the start of the trail and it will be hard to miss!